Conditions for successful data assimilation: Review of particle filters

 \section{Review of particle filters}

 In importance sampling one generates samples from a hard-to-sample pdf $p$ (the ``target" pdf) by producing weighted samples from an easy-to-sample pdf, $\pi$, called the ``importance function" (see e.g. \cite{KalosWhitlock,ChorinHald}).
-Specifically, if the random variable one is interested in is $x \sim p$, one generates samples $X_j \sim \pi, j=1,\dots,m,$ (we use capital letters for realizations of random variables) and weighs each by the weight

-The weighted samples $\left\{ X_j,W_j \right\}$ (called particles in this context) form an empirical estimate of the target pdf $p$, i.e. for a smooth function $u$, the sum
+Specifically, if the random variable one is interested in is $x \sim p$, one generates samples $X_j \sim \pi, j=1,\dots,M,$ (we use capital letters for realizations of random variables) and weighs each by the weight \begin{linenomath*} \end{linenomath*} The weighted samples $\left\{ X_j,W_j \right\}$ (called particles in this context) form an empirical estimate of the target pdf $p$, i.e. for a smooth function $u$, the sum \begin{linenomath*} \end{linenomath*} where $\hat{W}_j=W_j/\sum_{j=0}^{M}W_j$, converges almost surely to the expected value of $u$ with respect to the pdf $p$ as $M \rightarrow \infty$, provided that the support of $\pi$ includes the support of~$p$.